webmeier/learnjs/README.md

 You'll get an invitation to join a Slack group.
 Once you've signed in, join the #learn-javascript Slack channel.

-## Lesson Updates

-I'll push new lessons to this repo whenever they're ready for you.
-Make sure you watch the repo if you want the latest updates.
-I'll also send you an email and ping you on slack.

 ## Spot a typo?